-So is fasting on a hangover good or bad for you?
-Nothing indicates that fasting would have either a negative nor a positive effect on your body on a hangover.
+Nothing indicated that fasting would have either a negative or a positive effect on your body on a hangover.
 Your liver will spend the day detoxifying the alcohol.
-You’re dehydrated and in hypoglycemia: drink a lot of water and it might even help to carb load since you’re experiencing low blood sugar.
+You’re dehydrated and in hypoglycemia: drink a lot of water and it might even help to eat carbohydrates since you’re experiencing low blood sugar.

 There are tons of other elements that go into a hangover and your body’s reaction to it.
 It’s important to comprehend the effect of a hangover and fasting to better choose what you should do.